Catherine, Princess of Wales: Ancestry

-Catherine's father, Michael, is the son of Peter Middleton, who, along with their Middleton forebears, were from Leeds, West Yorkshire.
-The historian Robert Lacey describes Michael Middleton as having aristocratic kinship; his grandmother, Olive Christiana Middleton, was close to her second cousin Baroness Airedale (1868–1942).
-Both Catherine's paternal great-grandmother Olive Middleton (née Lupton) and her first-cousin-once-removed Baroness von Schunck (née Kate Lupton) grew up at Potternewton Hall Estate, the seat of the Lupton family, who are described as landed gentry and, as such, were invited to the coronation of King George V and Queen Mary in 1911.
-Four successive generations of Catherine's ancestors had lived at Potternewton Hall Estate: Catherine's great-grandmother Olive Middleton; her father, politician Francis Martineau Lupton; his mother, educator Frances Elizabeth Lupton; and her father, epidemiologist and surgeon Thomas Michael Greenhow.
+Catherine's father, Michael, is the son of Peter Middleton, whose Middleton forebears were from Leeds, West Yorkshire.
+The historian Robert Lacey describes Michael Middleton as having aristocratic kinship; his grandmother Olive Christiana Middleton was close to her second cousin Baroness Airedale (1868–1942).
+Both Catherine's paternal great-grandmother Olive Middleton (née Lupton) and her first cousin once removed Baroness von Schunck (née Kate Lupton) grew up at Potternewton Hall Estate, the seat of the Lupton family, who were described as landed gentry and, as such, were invited to the coronation of King George V and Queen Mary in 1911.
+Four successive generations of Catherine's ancestors lived at Potternewton Hall Estate: her great-grandmother Olive Middleton; Olive's father, the politician Francis Martineau Lupton; his mother, the educator Frances Elizabeth Lupton; and her father, the epidemiologist and surgeon Thomas Michael Greenhow.
 Other paternal ancestors include Sir Thomas Fairfax and his wife Anne Gascoigne, who was a descendant of Edward III.

 Catherine's maternal ancestors, the Harrisons, were working-class labourers and miners from Sunderland and County Durham who worked in the pits owned by the Bowes-Lyon family.
 Ancestors through her maternal line include Sir Thomas Conyers, 9th Baronet, who was a descendant of Edward IV through his illegitimate daughter Elizabeth Plantagenet.